MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-channel.md

 | | Folder | Select a folder, or leave the property blank to use the whole library. |
 | **OneDrive** or **OneDrive for business** | Folder | The directory name. |

+When the channel is saved and **Use managed flow** option is set **Yes**, the flow will be automatically generated, and flow details pane will pop.
+It allows for the following operations:

 If the **Use managed flow** option is set **Yes**, the flow is automatically generated and turned on when the channel is saved.

-If the flow is successfully generated, a custom control is available.
-The **Manage flow** pane allows for the following operations:

 - Turn the flow on and off.
 - Edit the flow, and either customize the flow or fix it.
 - View the running details of the flow and other flow-related information.